vyvrhel/class-toggler/README.md

 </button>
 ```

-## Options
+## Options / Data attributtes
-Behaviour of each toggle pair can be set via these *data attributes*:
+Behaviour of each toggle element can be set via these *data attributes*:

 ### Toggle button